dominikg-tum/minesweeper/README.md

-# tictactoe
+# minesweeper
-This is a simple application for Tic Tac Toe.
+This is a simple application for MineSweeper.
 Enjoy!